ianyehwork/CSC510_HW1/README.md

 ## Introduction

 This is sample repository for Homework 1.
-We are testing inc function in the code in __init__.py file.
+We are testing inc function in the code folder.

 ## Installation